fcrepo4-labs/fcrepo-api-x-demo/exercises/03-Interacting_with_services.md

 4. Simply copy and paste the fits endpoint URI into your browser.
 It may take a few seconds for the initial load; you know how slow Java services are when they're used for the first time after a cold start.
   * You should get back a plausible metadata about the file.
 Feel free to upload different kinds of binaries and look at the resulting output
+  * Note that in this example, each time you call the FITS service a new XML document is being created from the binary.
+It is not retrieving a document that already exists in the repository, nor will it store the metadata that is retrieved.

 5. Now, look at the service document for an rdf resource in Fedora (a container, not a binary), such as <code>http://<b>localhost</b>/fcrepo/rest/apix/extensions</code>.
 Do you see the fits service in the discovery document?
 Can you form a hypothesis as to why or why not?